 Weather

 December in Italy may not be as cold as it is in January, but that isn't saying much.
-For example, if you're arriving in Rome, expect the average temperature to be 50°F/10°C. Of course, temps fluctuate depending on the region, but you can expect ranges of between 25-45°F/-4-5°C in the north, 40-55°F/5-13°C in Central Italy, and 55-60°F/13-16°C in the south of the country.
-This means there's snow the further north you travel, with some cities and towns straddling the line between heavy snows and sunny weather.
-Milan, for example, is typically dry with clear skies early in the month and blanketed with snow towards the end.
+For example, if you're arriving in Rome, expect the average temperature to be 50°F (10°C).
+Of course, temperatures fluctuate depending on the region, but you can expect ranges of between 25-45°F (-4-5°C) in the north, 40-55°F (5-13°C) in Central Italy, and 55-60°F (13-16°C) in the south of the country.
+This means there's snow the farther north you travel, with some cities and towns straddling the line between heavy snows and sunny weather.
+Milan, for example, is typically dry with clear skies early in the month and blanketed with snow toward the end.

 Crowds & Costs

-December does fall in the low season, with the exception to this being a noticeable increase in tourism during Christmas.
-That means you get the benefit of low-season prices on airfare and hotels, which can be even 100% lower than in high season.
-That said, there are two exceptions to this: ski/snowboarding resorts in the north of Italy will be charging high-season prices now that they're officially open, and during the week of Christmas costs will spike as well.
+December does fall in the low season, with the exception of a noticeable increase in tourism during Christmas.
+That means you benefit from low-season prices on airfare and hotels, which can be even 50% lower than in high season.
+That said, there are two exceptions to this: ski/snowboarding resorts in the north of Italy will be charging high-season prices now that they're officially open, and during the week of Christmas, costs will also spike.

 Where to Go

-If you're a winter sports enthusiast head straight for the slopes.
+If you're a winter sports enthusiast, head straight for the slopes.
 However, know that ski conditions in December aren't quite as ideal as they are in January (although they're still pretty good).
-One of the best places in the country for early-season skiing is the Alpine resort Cervina, located in the Valle d’Aosta region of northwest Italy.
-Its higher altitude (6,725 feet/2,050 meters) means there are good conditions by December; in fact, it's often open by the end of October.
+One of the best places in the country for early-season skiing is the Alpine resort Cervina, located in the Valle d'Aosta region of northwest Italy.
+Its higher altitude (6,725 ft/2,050 m) means there are good conditions by December; in fact, it's often open by the end of October.

 And what better city to make your base of operations in Italy in December than Rome?
-With between three and seven days you could have a great time in the capital, as the city is alive during this holiday month despite the cold and slushy weather.
-If you're a committed Catholic (or even just a sucker for pageantry), head to the Basilica of St. Peter in Vatican City and attend Midnight Mass on Christmas Eve.
-If you are planning on attending this event, you'll need to get your tickets as far in advance as possible (the Vatican gives them out for free).
+With between three and seven days, you could have a great time in the capital, as the city is alive during this holiday month despite the cold and slushy weather.
+If you're a committed Catholic (or even just a sucker for pageantry), head to the St. Peter's Basilica in Vatican City and attend Midnight Mass on Christmas Eve.
+If you plan on attending this event, you'll need to get your tickets as far in advance as possible (the Vatican gives them out for free).

-Know that in many popular spring and summer destinations, such as the Amalfi Coast and Cinque Terre, certain restaurants and hotels will be closed for the offseason.
-And if you are planning on traveling around the country during your holiday, the best overland way to do this is by train.
+And if you plan on traveling around the country during your holiday, the best overland way to do this is by train.
 The other forms of public transport in Italy are unreliable.

 Chat with a local specialist who can help organize your trip.